Luis Arraez Player Props: Marlins vs. Tigers

 Luis Arraez At The Plate

-- Among the qualified hitters, he ranks first in batting average, while his on-base percentage ranks first and he is 40th in slugging.
+- He ranks first in batting average, first in on base percentage, and 33rd in slugging among qualified hitters in MLB.

-- In 35 games this year (36.1%), Arraez has picked up an RBI, and in 12 of those games (12.4%) he had two or more.
+- Arraez has driven in a run in 35 games this season (35.7%), including 12 games with more than one RBI (12.2%).
 He has also driven in three or more of his team's runs in two contests.

-- In 36.1% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (7.2%).
+- In 35.7% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.